thewhitetulip/intro-to-vuejs/1_introduction.md

 Now, we need to add the todo item to our html.
 You would be right if you are thinking to change the `alert` line in the AddTodo method to an array append of todos.

-	`this.todos.push(this.todo)`
+	this.todos.push(this.todo)

-> It is important to use this. syntax because scoping is a big issue here.
+> It is important to use `this.` to refer to `todos` because scoping is a big issue here and Vue won't be able to find out what todo you are referring to.

-> We do not need to touch the HTML because Vue is going to update the HTML based on what we have in the `todos` array.
+We did not touch the HTML because Vue is going to update the HTML based on what we have in the `todos` array.
+This is the beauty of front end frameworks and the beauty of Vue is that you can get started so easily in it.

 ## Add feature to assign task